jmsv/website/covhack2020.md

 layout: page
 title: Demos for CovHack2020
 ---
 Every demo will get 3 minutes, with a countdown displayed on a screen in front of you.
-This will flash in the last 10 seconds of your demo, giving you a chance to wrap it up!
+This will flash in the last 10 seconds of your demo, giving you a chance to wrap up your demo!

 ## Audio and Video Information